Carnivorous plant: Cultural depictions

 Fictional carnivorous plants have been featured in books, movies, television series, and video games.
 Some, such as the mockumentary The Hellstrom Chronicle (1971), use accurate depictions of carnivorous plants for cinematic purposes, while others depend more heavily on imagination.

 Two of the most famous examples of fictional carnivorous plants in popular culture are the triffids of John Wyndham's 1951 novel The Day of the Triffids and Audrey Jr./II, the man-eating plant in the 1960s black comedy The Little Shop of Horrors and its subsequent stage musical adaptation.

+Carnivorous flowers appear in one of the episodes of Zdenek Miler's famous Czech cartoon, The Little Mole (Krtek a medicína / The Little Mole and Medicine, 1987).
+Here, the little mole is in Africa, and the carnivorous flowers swallow a fly.
+The little mole also gets his hand caught, but he is unable to pull it out.
+The little mole tries to "feed" the carnivorous flower an incomprehensible stone in revenge, but the flower is "intelligent" and spits the stone back out.